timothyrusso/web_project_1/README.md

 ## Technologies

 This project is made with HTML5 and CSS3, it contains flexbox, animations, embedded content and it follows the BEM Methodology with a structured file path organization.
+The project is deployed on GitHub Pages.

 ## Link of the project

 https://timothyrusso.github.io/web_project_1/

+## Preview of the project